twbs/bootstrap/docs/migration.md

 ### Grid system

-- Added support for flexbox (set `$enable-flex: true` and recompile) in the grid mixins and predefined classes.
+- Added support for flexbox in the grid mixins and predefined classes.
 - As part of flexbox, included support for vertical and horizontal alignment classes.
 - Overhauled grid mixins to merge `make-col-span` into `make-col` for a singular mixin.
 - Added a new `sm` grid tier below `768px` for more granular control.
 We now have `xs`, `sm`, `md`, `lg`, and `xl`.
 This also means every tier has been bumped up one level (so `.col-md-6` in v3 is now `.col-lg-6` in v4).